A. J. Khubani: Business career

 Khubani is the founder and CEO of Telebrands, a company that develops, markets, and distributes household items both direct-to-consumer and to major retail stores.
 Founded in 1983, Telebrands created billions of dollars in revenue.
 Khubani created the “As Seen on TV” departments at retail; this category is the second-largest producer of nonpharmaceutical revenue at drugstores nationwide, raking in approximately $350 billion annually.

-Telebrands is considered a thought leader in the direct response industry, widely respected for bringing award-winning, affordable, and practical products to consumers.
 Telebrands’ products are available in over 100,000 retail stores, including Walmart, CVS, Target, Walgreens, Bed, Bath, and Beyond, and 7-Eleven.
 Telebrands has sold over a hundred million units of “As Seen on TV” products; some of the most successful products are AmberVision Sunglasses, Star Shower, Pocket Hose, and PedEgg.
-As an avid inventor himself, Khubani currently holds 134 patents granted by the United States Patent and Trademark Office.
+As an inventor himself, Khubani currently holds 134 patents granted by the United States Patent and Trademark Office.
 The products are sold in over 120 countries.

+Intellectual Property Theft, Federal Trade Commission and NJ State Lawsuits

+The company has also been involved in a number of cases where victims alleged and ultimately proved willful intellectual property theft.
+Recent reporting shows that the company systematically infringes on intellectual property and has done so over 120 times.

+In 1996 Khubani reached settlements with the Federal Trade Commission resolving charges that they violated the FTC’s Mail or Telephone Order Merchandise Rule resulting in a $95,000 civil penalty.

+The Federal Trade Commission obtained consumer redress against Khubani and Telebrands in 2009 resulting in a $7million settlement.
+The complaint charged that the advertisements for the Telebrands “Ab Force” belt were false and deceptive in violation of Sections 5 and 12 of the FTC Act.

+The New Jersey Division of Consumer Affairs Filed a Five Count Action against Telebrands for Consumer Fraud Act Violations in 2014.
+Acting Attorney General John J. Hoffman said: "As demonstrated by its alleged actions, Telebrands cannot be trusted to do right by its customers or to even honor its own 2001 pledge to follow our consumer protection laws.
+We are bringing this action to end the abusive business practices that Telebrands allegedly is inflicting upon consumers."